The three arcing spires of the United States Air Force Memorial

-Accessible American history and charming neighborhoods to explore
+Accessible American history and vibrant neighborhoods to explore

 Enjoy the great outdoors by picnicking, boating or just watching the planes take off from Ronald Reagan Washington National Airport at Gravelly Point Park, on the George Washington Memorial Parkway.
 Cycle through area history on an Arlington History Bike Tour, which takes you on a 37-kilometer historical circuit.
 Tap into Arlington’s creative scene and catch a performance at Signature Theatre, a Tony Award®-winning professional company.

-Arlington calls its eight distinct neighborhoods “urban villages,” and for good reason, as you’ll find turn-of-the-century buildings alongside modern high-rises.
+Arlington calls its largest neighborhoods “urban villages,” and for good reason, as you’ll find turn-of-the-century buildings alongside modern high-rises.
 Pop in neighborhood pubs next to high-end boutiques.
 Head to Crystal City’s Synetic Theater, Columbia Pike for global cuisine and Clarendon for indie shopping.
-Plan to spend a day at The Fashion Centre in Pentagon City for luxury brands or head to the Arlington Farmer’s Market, one of the area’s oldest, near the courthouse.
+Plan to spend a day at Fashion Centre at Pentagon City for luxury brands or head to the Arlington Farmer’s Market, one of the area’s oldest, in the Courthouse neighborhood.